syeo66/lensdb/README.md

 - `-web`: Start web interface for interactive searching
 - `-port`: Port for web interface (default: `8080`)
 - `-reindex`: Rebuild vector and full-text search indexes from existing descriptions
+- `-cleanup`: Remove database entries for image files that no longer exist on disk

 ## Supported Image Formats